 The phrase “auld lang syne” roughly translates to “old times’ sake” or “for the sake of old times.”
 The song is often associated with endings and farewells, as it reflects on the memories and friendships of the past while looking forward to the future.
 The lyrics of the song encourage us to remember old acquaintances and to celebrate the bond of friendship, even if we have been apart for many years.

 The lyrics of “Auld Lang Syne” were written by the Scottish poet Robert Burns in the late 18th century.
 Burns wrote the poem in Scots language, which was the common language of Scotland at the time.
 The melody of the song is an old Scottish folk tune, which Burns adapted to fit his poem.
 Although the song was popular in Scotland for many years, it did not become widely known outside of Scotland until the 20th century.
-Today, “Auld Lang Syne” is a popular part of New Year’s Eve celebrations around the world, and is
+Today, It’s a popular part of New Year’s Eve celebrations around the world, and is often played and sung at other special occasions as well.

 “Should auld acquaintance be forgot,